 - name The name of the application referenced in the config.
 If None then it should default to the plaster.PlasterURL.fragment, if available. - defaults A dict of default values used to populate the settings and support variable interpolation.
 Any values in defaults may be overridden by the loader prior to returning the final configuration dictionary.

 Raises LookupError - If a WSGI application cannot be found by the specified name.

 '''

 get_wsgi_app_settings (name=None, defaults=None)

 '''

-Create a WSGI application object.
+Return the settings for a WSGI application.